research-software-directory/RSD-as-a-service/frontend/README.md

 ## Folders

 - `__tests__`: unit test for **pages only**.
 Unit tests for the components are in the same directory as components.
 - `assets`: images and icons.
 These are imported into the components.
-In case of svg's the content is used to create an icon coponent.
+In case of SVG images, the content is used to create an icon component.
 - `components`: all custom components created in this project are stored in this folder.
 - `config`: place for configuration objects.
 For example, menu items are stored here.
 - `pages`: next specific, pages and api endpoints.
 For more information [see official documentation](https://nextjs.org/docs/routing/introduction)